Urodynamic Testing in Dalton, GA

 If your doctor suspects that you have symptoms caused by a dysfunction of the nerves or muscles of the urinary system they may ask you to complete an electromyography or electromyogram.
 This test uses sensors to measure the sphincter and bladder activity and how well they respond to the person’s bodily commands.

-Results and Follow-Up Treatments
+Results and Follow-Up Treatments in Dalton, GA

 Most urodynamic tests will be concluded after approximately 30 minutes depending upon the particular test being performed, and your physician will often consult with you afterward to discuss the outcome of your assessment(s).
-More complex tests such as an electromyography will typically take a couple of days before results will be available.
+More complex tests such as electromyography will typically take a couple of days before results will be available.

 The goal of urodynamic testing is to determine a definitive cause of the person’s urinary discomfort.
 Once a source of the person’s symptoms has been identified, your doctor can continue by offering their individualized recommendations and treatment options.